 "God as we understand Him" replaces the power alcohol had on their lives.
-Some members have religious beliefs and many never had any form of religious belief.
-Members find the AA programme works whether they are aqnostic or atheist.
+Some members have religious beliefs, many never had any.
+Members find the AA programme works whether they are agnostic or atheist.

-AA began in the USA and the founding members recognised that not every alcoholic would necessarily identify with, or even wish to associate with, a Christian belief system, hence the phrase "Higher Power".
+AA began in the USA and the founding

+members recognised that not every alcoholic would necessarily identify with, or even wish to associate with, a Christian belief system, hence the phrase "Higher Power".
 Today AA's membership includes people of all religious beliefs, atheists and agnostics.